top of page

 Firstly, What are Wireless Vibration Sensors?

 Wireless vibration sensors are devices that are easily installed on equipment to monitor and transmit data about its performance and condition.
-They are often little, battery-operated gadgets that are simple to install and transfer between various pieces of equipment.
-They provide real-time monitoring and analysis of equipment performance by transmitting data via wireless communication to a central monitoring system.
+They are often little, battery powered gadgets that are simple to install and transfer between various pieces of equipment.
+They provide real-time remote monitoring and analysis of equipment performance by transmitting data via wireless communication to a central monitoring system.
 The best sensors, in terms of communication, use cellular (LTE) and Wi-Fi protocols since they can transmit the large data packets with the high bandwidth required for true predictive maintenance analytics.

 Wireless Vibration Sensors: A Predictive Maintenance Solution